Percentage of adults aged 20 and above with diagnosed diabetes (age-adjusted).

 First, it is important to note the change in data source in the 2022 Rankings from United States Diabetes Surveillance System to Behavioral Risk Factor Surveillance System (BRFSS).
 This measure could be used to track progress, but only after considering its substantial limitations.
 Methodological changes in the BRFSS, which were implemented in the 2016 Rankings, make comparisons with estimates prior to that release year difficult.
 Additional changes to the methodology to create the estimates were implemented in the 2021 Rankings, further making comparisons with estimates prior to that release year difficult.
 Finally, current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress, especially in small geographic areas.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

 Years of Data Used

-The 500 Cities project provides city- and census tract-level small area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including diabetes prevalence, for the largest 500 cities in the United States.
+The PLACES Project provides county-, city-, census tract-, and zip code-level small-area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including Diabetes Prevalence, across the United States.